 French: When you look at demand for ESG, it’s much higher in Europe today, and much of that demand comes from institutions.
 Corporations in Europe are more focused on societal good – that’s different than how we think about corporations in the United States, but that’s starting to change.

-Forbes: You’re facing a complex risk environment, a changing regulatory backdrop, volatile markets, and a labour-intensive, grassroots research process.
+Forbes: You’re facing a complex risk environment, a changing regulatory backdrop, volatile markets, and a labor-intensive, grassroots research process.
 How do you do ESG investing at scale?

 Heikenfeld: Because I’m a small- and mid-cap manager, I have access to a large universe of 5,000 companies.
 That means I can invest at scale without needing to be in areas like commodities or industries that exploit workers.
 I look for highly profitable businesses and those with intellectual property.
 Healthcare, technology, and consumer-oriented companies make up 65%-75% of my portfolio.
 These sectors generally have higher margins and are supportive of high wage growth.